rfsilva1/covid19clustering/README.md

 ## Description
 This repository contains the code and datasets for the paper Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19, accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
 Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
 Currently, there is one Colab code per month (January, February, and March).

-The code was developed by Roberto Fray da Silva
+The code was developed by Roberto Fray da Silva.

 Reference of the paper: XXX (reference of the paper) To cite this repository: XXX (reference of the paper)